-For your VISTA operating system, the devices listed in the dialog windows may differ depending on the equipment (sound card, microphone, etc.) connected to your computer.
+For your VISTA operating system, the devices listed in the dialogue windows may differ depending on the equipment (sound card, microphone, etc.) connected to your computer.

 Be certain that a microphone is connected to the input jack of your PC or laptop before modifying the following settings.
 Otherwise, if a microphone is plugged in only after you modified the following settings, the microphone may not work (rebooting your PC or laptop may solve the problem).

-In the Sound dialog window, use the settings as described in the following figures.
+In the Sound dialogue window, use the settings as described in the following figures.

 In the Playback tab, be certain that the Speakers are checked and stated as Working.

 In the Playback tab, with the Speakers selected, click on Properties.